guusdk/httpfileuploadcomponent/README.md

                                               system.
             --webContextRoot <arg>            The context root of the web server through which the web frontend will
-                                              be made avialable.
+                                              be made available.
 Defaults to '/',
                                               the root context.
             --webHost <arg>                   The hostname or IP address on which the webserver will be ran.
 Defaults